aghavidel/bsc-projects/q-learning/README.md

 This, being an assignment for a neroscience course, is trying to replicate this experiment with Q-Learning.
 This is a very old implementation and (as the name suggests) could use quite a bit of optimization, which I hope I found the time soon!

-Still, I believe the wiki might be of use to anyone trying to do the same thing, so I think this stilll might be usefull.
+Still, I believe the wiki might be of use to anyone trying to do the same thing, so I think this stilll might be useful.
 You will find in this project:

 - The `Results` folder which is all the things I managed to get out of this project.
 - The file `impl.ipynb` which is the whole implementation.